sabegg2/Project3/README.md

 # Project 3: Anemometer Data Comparison Dashboard
 - Steph Abegg (I ran it by James first, and he was okay with me going solo for this project)
+- Data Visualization Track

+## Project requirements

+- The project includes visualizations, created with Plotly in JavaScript.
+There are three vislizations (timeseries scatterplot, histogram, and regression scatterplot) for each metric.

+- The data is stored in and extracted from a PostgreSQL database.

+- The project contains three JavaScript libraries that we did not cover in class (pg, express, and cors).

+- The project dataset has 2344 records (raw data has many more).

+- The project includes user-driven interaction since the user can select which metric (wind speed, wind direction, temperature) to view via a dropdown, and the JavaScript-powered visualizations can be zoomed into with Plotly tools.

+- Each of the visualizations (timeseries scatterplot, histogram, and regression scatterplot) includes three views corresponding to the three different metrics (wind speed, wind direction, temperature).

+- The GitHub repo includes a README.md with an outline of the project.

 ## Research question